For more ELYSIUM’S PASSAGE Blog Posts, go to

 It’s a dangerous business, Frodo, going out your door.
 You step onto the road,

 It had been a stressful week at university as I lectured by day in several over-enrolled introductory philosophy classes while diligently marking stacks of midterm essay examinations by night.
-After barely making the Friday afternoon deadline submissions, I returned to my flat and collapsed on the bed, completely knackered.
+After barely making the Friday afternoon deadline submissions, I returned to my flat and collapsed on the bed, knackered.

 Officially, I would have described myself as an agnostic or atheist, as would many philosophers in my department who pride themselves on their scepticism.
 The prayer, or whatever it might be called, was ingenious, or so I thought.

 It was true; I felt increasingly disenchanted with my life.
 I wanted to experience more fulfilment but wasn’t sure what that was or where I might find it.
-I even considered dropping out for a few years to search for whatever I was lacking.
+I even considered dropping out for a few years to search for whatever I lacked.
 Possibly, if I went to Tibet or the Andes, I would find what I was looking for.
 These mountain regions appealed to me after becoming an avid climber while completing my Master’s programme in Canada several years ago.
 As I considered doing this, the cynic in me would say if I couldn’t find myself in London, I wouldn’t find myself anywhere else either.

-I was becoming increasingly troubled with my fledgeling career, which did little to allay my financial instability.
+I was troubled with my fledgeling career, which did little to allay my financial instability.
 Also, my inability to establish even one satisfying relationship with a woman was beginning to frustrate me.
 Outwardly, I had several things going for me, including my academic credentials, physical appearance and roguish charm.

 Whenever it served my purposes, I assumed a debonair persona to attract various women into my life and bed over the years.
 Keeping them, however, was another matter.

-I tried to be civil and attentive, but I’m sure she could tell the bored look on my face, except on occasion, when my eyes may have inadvertently drifted down below her neckline.
+I tried to be civil and attentive, though I’m sure she could tell the bored look on my face, except on occasion, when my eyes may have inadvertently drifted down below her neckline.
 After a couple more glasses of wine following dinner, I was no longer on my best behaviour, suggesting we take a taxi back to my place to get to know each other a little better.
-Maybe the problem was how I said it.
+Possibly, the problem was how I said it.

 Things might have turned out better that evening had I taken my lumps and gone home to bed.
-But oh no, I needed to recover some of my esteem by finding my way to a somewhat less dignified establishment to chat up some new acquaintance that might be prepared to ride home with me for the night.
+But oh no, I needed to recover some of my esteem by finding my way to a somewhat less dignified establishment to chat up some new acquaintance who might be prepared to ride home with me for the night.